AdobeDocs/analytics.en/help/import/c-data-sources/c-datasrc-types/datasrc-categories.md

 Data source categories identify different data source types that provide similar functionality.

-Categories provide a way to group data sources from a user’s perspective.
+Categories provide a way to group data sources from a user's perspective.
 When creating a data source through the Data Sources UI, first select a data source category, then a specific data source type.
 Each category contains types of data sources that support similar types of data.
 Data Sources has the following data source categories:

 ## Web Site Usage {#section_4BA8D97B6BA848518F21760AE49F41D1}